David Game College Group

 The David Game College Group is an independent college group in the UK.
 It was established in 1974.

 The group has its roots in a tutorial college in the 1970s.
 David Game College was first accredited by the British Accreditation Council in 1993.

 The various Colleges that make up the group are located at various sites across London, specifically Tower Hill, as well as several colleges outside London and outside the U.K.

+Subsidiaries

+The David Game College Group operates several educational institutions in central London, including David Game College, which provides secondary and further education programmes.

+David Game College

+David Game College offers GCSE and A Level courses, including one-year intensive retake programmes for students aiming to improve their examination results.
+Higher Education courses are provided through David Game Higher Education (DGHE), which offers HNDs and top-up degrees in partnership with UK universities.

+The college also introduced the Sabrewing Programme, an AI-enabled adaptive learning system that creates personalized learning pathways based on students' knowledge gaps.

+Recognition

+David Game College was rated "Outstanding" in its most recent Ofsted inspection.
+A notable proportion of A Level graduates have progressed to Russell Group universities.

 Locations

 The David Game College Group consists of the following colleges: